samvdb/ocrmypdf-watchdog/README.md

+# Important

+This fork includes dutch language for tesseract.
+TravisCI is included to further automate docker image building and pushing to dockerhub.

+Thanks @jbarlow83 for all the work!

 # ocrmypdf-watchdog

 This is a simple watchdog for OCRMyPDF (and maybe others).
 It watches a given folder for new files with definable extensions and runs then ocrmypdf (or another command) to convert files to pdf.